 Our theoretical framework highlights the importance of recognizing agency problems and organizational hierarchies in studies of common ownership.
 The organizational hierarchy that assigns high-level firm-wide decisions to top managers, but delegates product-specific pricing to middle managers, is the reason why in our model common ownership increases prices, but does not affect markups (except for cost passthrough).
-This theoretical prediction is consistent with the reducedform empirical evidence in Aslan (2019) and Koch et al. (2020) and the structural model estimates in Backus et al. (2021).
+This theoretical prediction is consistent with the reducedform empirical evidence in Aslan (2019) and Koch et al. (2020) and the structural model estimates in Backus et al. (2021a).

-Backus et al. (2021) study markup effects of common ownership and use detailed store-level scanner pricing data from the ready-to-eat cereal industry.
+Backus et al. (2021a) study markup effects of common ownership and use detailed store-level scanner pricing data from the ready-to-eat cereal industry.
 They show that an exact version of the common ownership hypothesis without agency conflicts, in which owners (rather than top managers or pricing specialists) directly choose product prices according to the profit weights κ{ij} , yields implied marginal costs that would be much too low (or even negative) and markups that would be much too high.
-However, their empirical evidence is at odds with such a simplified model and they find little empirical support for markup effects of common ownership.
-In Appendix B.2 we show that large, positive markup effects of common ownership would also obtain in our model if investors could either (i) directly choose prices themselves, (ii) optimally design the incentives of pricing specialists (i.e., $w{i,l} = s{i,l} + \alpha{i,l}\pi{i,l} + \sum{j\neq i} \omega{ij,l}\pi{j,l}$) and thereby align them with their own, or (iii) centralize all multiproduct pricing decisions in the hands of the top manager and reward him based on competitors' profits (i.e., $w_i = s_i + \alpha_i \pi_i + \sum{j\neq i} \omega{ij} \pi_j$).
+However, their empirical evidence is at odds with such a simplified model, and they find little empirical support for markup effects of common ownership.
+Large, positive markup effects of common ownership would also obtain in our model if investors could either (i) directly choose prices themselves, (ii) optimally design the incentives of pricing specialists (i.e., $w{i,l} = s{i,l} + \alpha{i,l}\pi{i,l} + \sum{j \neq i} \omega{ij,l}\pi{j,l}$) and thereby align them with their own, or (iii) centralize all multiproduct pricing decisions in the hands of the top manager and reward him based on competitors' profits (i.e., $w_i = s_i + \alpha_i \pi_i + \sum{j \neq i} \omega{ij} \pi_j$).
 All of these assumptions would require mechanisms in which common owners play a much more active role in shaping firm strategies and designing incentives within the organization than in our baseline model.

-In Appendix B.2.1 we formally show that either assumption (i) or (ii) allows owners to set the second-best managerial incentives, $\alpha_i^ = \alpha_i^{SB}$.
-Owners can avoid distorting managerial incentives (and thereby avoid incurring productive inefficiency) due to common ownership, which would otherwise be required to indirectly soften competition.
-Either of these two assumptions still implies that the incentives of top managers decrease due to common ownership, but only due to its indirect effect through agency problems (i.e., $r\sigma^2 > 0$).
+In Appendix B.2.1 we formally show that either assumption (i) or (ii) allows owners to set the managerial incentives α_i^ equal to direct-control incentives α_i^{DC} given by